 The IESO issues its 18-Month Outlook each quarter.
 Here is the most recent issue and related documents.

-- 18-Month Outlook Interim Update: in Microsoft Excel Spreadsheet format (Released August 5, 2016)
+- 18-Month Outlook Interim Update: in Microsoft Excel Spreadsheet Format (Released November 7, 2016)

 Ontario Demand Forecast issued semi-annually, this document provides more detail about the 18-month forecast of electricity demand for Ontario.
 (Released June 21, 2016)

 Ontario Transmission System provides specific details on the transmission system, including the major internal transmission interfaces and interconnections with neighbouring jurisdictions.
 (Released June 21, 2016)

 Methodology to Perform Long Term Assessments contains information regarding the methodology used to perform the demand forecast, resource adequacy assessments, and transmission adequacy assessments in this Outlook report.
 (Released September 22, 2016)

 Submitting of Reliability Assessment Information